binxio/cfn-kong-provider/docs/KongAPI.md

 # Custom::KongAPI
-The `Custom::KongAPI` creates a Kong API .
+The `Custom::KongAPI` creates a Kong API.

 ## Syntax
 To declare this entity in your AWS CloudFormation template, use the following syntax: